TylerMackJ/ASCIIEngine/README.md

 # ASCIIEngine

+# Discontinued

+## Development is will now be continued on [ASCII Engine Rust](https://github.com/TylerMackJ/ascii-engine-rust)

 ASCIIEngine is a 2D tri-based rendering system which displays through the use of a terminal/console window.

 ## Support